The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Introduction

 In this article, the main object of study is the expectation of the sum of edge lengths (or syntactic dependency distances) in planar arrangements of free trees.
-The length of an edge connecting two words, also known as dependency distance, is usually\footnote{Another popular definition is $\lenedge{uv}=|\arr(u) - \arr(v)| - 1$ \citep{Liu2017a}.} defined as

-In words, the length of an edge connecting two syntactically-related words $u$ and $v$, or the syntactic dependency distance between them, is the number of intervening words in-between $u$ and $v$ in the sentence plus 1 (Figure \ref{fig:example_syntactic_dependency_graphs}).
-More precisely, we define the total sum of edge lengths in $\arr$ as
+The length of an edge connecting two syntactically-related words, also known as dependency distance, is usually\footnote{Another popular definition is $\lenedge{uv}=|\arr(u) - \arr(v)| - 1$ \citep{Liu2017a}.} defined as the number of intervening words between $u$ and $v$ in the sentence plus 1 (Figure \ref{fig:example_syntactic_dependency_graphs}).
+It is defined mathematically as